 If you suffer from poor cellular coverage in your home, read on.

-Turning on the feature is easy – for instance on an iPhone, go into Settings, select Ceelular, and then you’ll see a Wi-Fi Calling setting.
-When turning this on, you’ll need to set your Emergency Contact Location in case you make 911 calls while being on Wi-Fi.
+Turning on the feature is easy – for instance on an iPhone, go into Settings, select Cellular, and then you’ll see a Wi-Fi Calling setting.
+When turning this on, you’ll need to set your Emergency Contact Location in case you make 911 calls while being on WiFi.
 Consult a google search/carrier instructions on how to turn this on for Android or other Smartphones.

 First, the good news is that even if you have a crappy 2 Mbps DSL Internet connection, Wi-Fi calling should work fine since voice over Internet doesn’t use much bandwidth at all (like 0.04 Mbps).

-The bigger issue is that people sometimes struggle building a robust Wi-Fi network in their homes without Wi-Fi dead spots.
+The bigger issue is that people sometimes struggle building a robust WiFi network in their homes without WiFi dead spots.
+Click here for a list of technology integration companies that can help you with your WiFi network.